sneas/blog/content/blog/unit-testing/index.md

 ### TDD is about unit testing

 *TDD* is a design process intended to improve code's quality and it's about creating tests before writing code.
 Contrarily, *unit testing* is a process of covering existing code with tests.
-And it doesn't supply overall code's quality but *may* lead to further refactoring of existing code.
+Unit testing does not supply overall code's quality but *may* lead to further refactoring of existing code.

-While TDD helps in creating decoupled, cohesive, modular code unit testing may contribute to code coupling and create problems for further refactoring.
+TDD helps in creating decoupled, cohesive, and modular code.
+Unit testing may contribute to code coupling and create problems for further refactoring.

-[This article](https://xebia.com/blog/tdd-not-unit-tests/) explains why TDD is not about unit tests.
+[This article](https://xebia.com/blog/tdd-not-unit-tests/) explains why TDD is not about unit testing.

 ### Tests prevent bugs